Cat and Dog Surgeries in Sunrise

-We use the most advanced surgical tools and equipment at our facility, and our veterinary team is compassionate, dedicated, and attentive to all our patients’ needs.
+We use the most advanced surgical tools and equipment at our animal hospital, and our veterinary team is compassionate, dedicated, and attentive to all our patients’ needs.
 Below, we’ve included a list of the surgical procedures we offer here in Sunrise, along with a summary of our pet surgery protocol.

 - Tumor and growth removal